samaratrilling/declass/examples/vw_helpers.md

 ```

 * `.to_frame()` returns a DataFrame representation that is useful for deciding which tokens to filter.
 * `.filter_extremes` removes low/high frequency tokens from our filter's internal dictionaries.
-It's just like those words were never present in the original text.
+It's just like those tokens were never present in the original text.
 * `.save` first sets the inverse mapping, `self.id2token`, then saves to disk.
 To set the inverse mappin, we first resolve collisions by changing the id values for tokens that collide.
-Note that if we didn't filter extreme tokens before resolving collisions, then we would have many words in our vocab, and there is a good chance the collisions would not be able to be resolved!
+Note that if we didn't filter extreme tokens before resolving collisions, then we would have many tokens in our vocab, and there is a good chance the collisions would not be able to be resolved!

 ### Step 2a:  Run VW on filtered output
 First save a "filtered" version of `doc_tokens.vw`.